elPeiretti/ReactNativeChallenge/README.md

 - I created a component for the stopwatch.

 For day 4 I will try to implement the number insertion feature, and also the annotations and hints.
 If I have time and some energy left I will do the solution-checker.
 (I do not know yet if I want to show when a number inserted is wrong or if I want to check the entire board after it's completed.)

+## Day 4
+> Time dedicated: 0 hours

+On day 4 I wasn't feeling motivated, so I decided to take a day off.